 - Haemophilus Influenza, Type B (HIB)

-All students in kindergarten, second, and sixth grade must have a dental exam completed by a licensed dentist prior to May 15th of the current school year.
+All students in kindergarten, 2nd, 6th, and 9th grade must have a dental exam completed by a licensed dentist prior to May 15th of the current school year.

 For additional information about enrollment or required documents, contact your school.